You can find so many traditional Ghanian favorites at a local market © Merten Snijders / Getty Images

 Where to try it: Most local roadside eateries, known as chop bars, will have this staple dish on the menu.

-Fashioned from tomatoes, ginger, garlic, chili pepper and palm nuts, this soup takes its bright red color from palm oil.
+This soup, made from tomatoes, ginger, garlic, chili pepper and palm nuts, gets its bright color from red palm oil.
 The hearty dish boasts a thick texture and can be eaten with an assortment of meats like beef and chicken.

-Enjoy red-red with a side of fried plantains
+3. Enjoy red red with a side of fried plantains

-Mashed and mixed from cassava, plantain or yam to get its thick, sticky texture, fufu is used as an accompaniment for many soup and stew-based dishes in Ghana.
+Mashed and mixed from cassava, plantain or yam to get its thick, sticky texture, fufu is Ghana’s national dish.
+The starchy accompaniment for many soup and stew-based dishes, fufu is a daily dish in many households and one of the top things to try in Ghana on the food front.
 You use the fingers on your right hand to separate pieces of fufu from their whole circular or oval shape and dip them into your soup or stew of choice.

 Where to try it: Bush Canteen at the University of Ghana is known as one of the most popular local spots to eat in Accra – and an even better place to enjoy some freshly-pounded fufu.